iBug/iBug-source/_posts/2019-09-25-convert-dfa-to-regex.md

 ---

 Now can you imagine how to use regular expressions to match multiples of 3 (base 10)?
 Yes, it's entirely possible.
-See [this fantastic article](https://www.quaxio.com/triple/) for details, which uses essentially the same techniques to convert a DFA (or a finite-state machine) to a regular expression that does the job.
+See [this fantastic article <i class="fa fas fa-xs fa-external-link-alt"></i>](https://www.quaxio.com/triple/) for details, which uses essentially the same techniques to convert a DFA (or a finite-state machine) to a regular expression that does the job.